ShabbyX/vktut/README.md

 on Windows.
 Feel free to send a pull request if they needed tweaks to run on that.
 You would need the following external libraries:

-- vulkan, of course
+- Vulkan, of course
 - SDL2

 The tutorials are source code themselves, with enough comments in them to explain how things are done and/or why.
+I strongly recommend reading the Vulkan specifications alongside the tutorials.
+It is well-written and easy to grasp.

+The `main.c` of each tutorial glues together the functionalities implemented in the `tut*.c` files, and may include uninteresting things like printing out information.
+The important stuff is mostly in `tut*.c` files.

 Build and Execution
 -------------------